Last Updated on January 23, 2024

 2pm: Food Truck Time

 After your swim or walk in the park, treat yourself to one last food truck meal before heading to the airport.
-Within walking distance from Zilker Park are the amazing sandwich truck Hey!…You Gonna Eat or What?, The Mighty Cone (fried meats & veggies in tortilla cones), and Kebabalicious (all three are located in 1720 Barton Springs Rd).
+Within walking distance from Zilker Park is the Picnic Food Truck Park (1720 Barton Springs Rd).

 48 Hours in Austin: Practical Information